keybittech/awayto-v2/app/landing/content/docs/_index.md

 # [Awayto Information and Documentation](#awayto-information-and-documentation)

 Thanks for visiting!
-This documentation is work in progress and will be completed Soon:tm:.
+This documentation is work in progress.